rockkingjy/OpenTracker/tips.md

 * Parameter analysis:

 In eco/params.h/search_area_scale = 4.5, if change to 2.5, ECO will lose the target in UAV123/person23.

 While, in kcf/kcftracker.cpp/padding = 2.5, if change to 4.5, KCF will follow the target in the same data above.

 In eco/params.h/nSamples = 50, if change to 10, ECO will lose the target in VOT/girl.

+But, in eco/params.h/nSamples = 50, if change to 10, ECO will keep the target in UAV123/bike1.

+The reason is for VOT/girl, it needs more history memory to return back to target.
+But for UAV123/bike1, long histroy means cannot adapte the recent changes.
+There is a dilemma in here.

 * Running time analysis: